ShamsArfeen/boltzmann_transport/README.md

 - Extension of the local solver to multi-component gases
 - Species-dependent masses and cross sections
 - Collision handling restricted to cells
-- Efficient and race-condition–safe GPU implementation
+- Efficient and race-condition-safe GPU implementation

 As with the homogeneous mixture solvers, multi-component logic is marked with: MIXTURE